This Expert Is Optimistic About the Post-Covid Workplace. Here’s Why.

 Q: With so many inequities exposed during this crisis, you are still hopeful about the future of work for women.
 Why?

 Lauren Pasquarella Daley: The pandemic fast-forwarded the changes we expected for women and the future of work, and rapid workplace changes will likely continue.
 My sense of hope comes from the idea that the future is not a fixed point.
 It is something we are constantly moving toward and can create.
 With calls for racial justice happening at the same time as the pandemic, we now are at a crossroads—do we choose to move forward and rebuild a more equitable future for everyone, or do we go back to the old normal that didn’t work that well for many of us?
-At Catalyst, we believe there are great opportunities for women and underrepresented people ahead in the future of work if we are intentional in using inclusion and keeping equity top of mind as we move forward along the path of change.
+At Catalyst, we believe there are great opportunities for women ahead in the future of work if we are intentional in using inclusion and keeping equity top of mind as we move forward along the path of change.